In the Spotlight

 By Meagan Smith, Heller MPP Candidate, class of 2017

-What are your agency’s current events, particularly in regards to healthy aging efforts in Waltham?
+What are your agency’s current goals, projects, and events, particularly in regards to healthy aging efforts in Waltham?

-Is there anything else you would like our readers to know about your agency?
+Is there anything else you would like our readers to know about your organization?